Who applies to Social and Political Thought?

 Admissions for both the MA and the PhD program is always for a Fall (September) start date.
 This program does not admit students for a Winter or Summer start date.

-The deadline for a Fall (September) start is December 11th each year**, though applicants are encouraged to submit their applications early, and ensure that all required documents are submitted by either sending the documents or confirming with Admissions that the documents have arrived.
+The deadline for a Fall (September) start is January 7th, though applicants are encouraged to submit their applications early, and ensure that all required documents are submitted by either sending the documents or confirming with Admissions that the documents have arrived.
 Please note: if the admissions deadline falls on a weekend in any given year, then the application and documents may be submitted on the monday following the deadline.

-**Please note - For this upcoming admissions cycle (for students seeking admissions for Sept 2014) SPTH has extended our Admissions deadline to January 8, 2014.
+**Please note - For this upcoming admissions cycle (for students seeking admissions for Sept 2015).
 We strongly recommend that you submit your application prior to that date to ensure you get your application number emailed to you before the holiday break.
-Please note: York will close on Dec 23rd until January 6th for the holiday season.
+Please note:

 Due to the limited number of places in the program, applicants are advised that a strong application package is essential.
 Incomplete applications may be reviewed by the Admissions committee, but naturally, will be at a disadvantage because incomplete applications will not be able to provide as much information to the Admissions committee as needed to compete with other, complete applications.
 In addition, the Admissions committee has the right to decline reading incomplete files if they wish.